Nostromo-618/neuroevolution-stickman-fighters/STANDARD.md

 # Project Coding Standard - Stability & Safety Rules

-This project adheres to a strict set of 10 stability and safety rules, adapted from NASA JPL's "Power of 10" standards for modern TypeScript/React applications.
+This project adheres to a strict set of 10 stability and safety rules, adapted for modern TypeScript/Vue/Nuxt applications.

 ## 1. Simple Control Flow & State Machines
 * **No Recursion:** Recursive functions are prohibited in logic.
 Use explicit `for`, `while`, or `.reduce()` loops to prevent stack overflow issues.